 Another new challenge caused by the chain of wildfires over the western portion of the United States is that the smoky skies diminish the daylight needed for solar remote power generation units.
-Gentherm GPT suggests that users consider retrofitting their solar power generators with a TEG to create a TEG-solar hybrid, providing a more reliable source of off-grid power.
+Global Power Technologies suggests that users consider retrofitting their solar power generators with a TEG to create a TEG-solar hybrid, providing a more reliable source of off-grid power.

 Smoky Skies – A New Challenge for Solar Power Generation

 Smoky skies have created challenges for solar remote power generators.
-Gentherm GPT offers solar and thermoelectric generator hybrid units (TEG-solar) that work in tandem to provide reliable and efficient off-grid power.
+Global Power Technologies offers solar and thermoelectric generator hybrid units (TEG-solar) that work in tandem to provide reliable and efficient off-grid power.
 Whether there are smoky skies or a reduction in solar exposure because of declining hours as we go into the autumn, a TEG can quickly and easily be added to an existing solar system to restore reliability.

 Off-Grid Solar vs. Solar-TEG Generator Hybrid

 Solar-only systems face challenges with diminishing daily sunlight, extreme temperatures, seasonal shading, and debris-covered solar panels.
-To add to this, the smoke that has diminished sunlight is parts across the country is now another challenge.
+The smoke that has diminished sunlight in parts across the country is now another challenge to add to this.
 When you combine solar power with a TEG, the result is the most reliable off-grid power system available on the market today.

 - Most reliable off-grid remote power solution available

 - Commercially available fuel vs. imported specialty fuels